Wintrust Arena: Other events

 In October 2021, Wintrust Arena hosted Games 3 and 4 of the WNBA Finals, during which the Chicago Sky defeated the Phoenix Mercury to capture the team's first championship.
 Both home games featured sell-out capacity crowds of 10,387.

 On November 24, 2021, AEW returned to the arena to film that week's special Thanksgiving and Black Friday episodes of their weekly television shows AEW Dynamite and AEW Rampage.
 It hosted the event as annual tradition from 2021 to 2024.
 In 2025, the Thanksgiving and Black Friday episodes were moved to The Pinnacle in Nashville, Tennessee, ending Chicago tradition.

 On February 5, 2022, the arena hosted a high school basketball game between two of the top-ranked teams in the country, #14 Sierra Canyon from Chatsworth, California (21-3) and #19 Glenbard West from Glen Ellyn, Illinois (26-0).
 A total of nearly 10,000 fans watched the game.
 Sierra Canyon beat Glenbard West 67-64 on a last second buzzer beater by Dylan Metoyer.

 From May 12-May 19, 2024, the arena hosted the NBA draft combine.

-On November 29, 2025, Real American Freestyle will present RAF 03 from the arena, an event that will be broadcast live on Fox Nation.
+On November 29, 2025, Real American Freestyle presented RAF 03 from the arena, an event that was broadcast live on Fox Nation.

+On September 4, 2026, the arena hosted the largest indoor women's collegiate volleyball game in Illinois history between the DePaul Blue Demons and the #1 ranked Nebraska Cornhuskers.
+The event was attended by 8,786 fans.
+Nebraska would win the game 3-0.